Finland: Prehistory

-Languages of Finland and neighbouring regions in the early Iron Age.

-The area that is now Finland was settled in, at the latest, around 8,500 BC during the Stone Age towards the end of the last glacial period.
+The area that is now Finland was settled in, at the latest, around 8500 BC during the Stone Age towards the end of the last glacial period.
 The artefacts the first settlers left behind present characteristics that are shared with those found in Estonia, Russia, and Norway.
 The earliest people were hunter-gatherers, using stone tools.

 The first pottery appeared in 5200 BC, when the Comb Ceramic culture was introduced.
 The area of present-day Finland was in the western limits of the culture, which produced pottery with a distinct comb pattern.
 The arrival of the Corded Ware culture in the south of coastal Finland between 3000 and 2500 BC may have coincided with the start of agriculture.
 Even with the introduction of agriculture, hunting and fishing continued to be important parts of the subsistence economy.

 Based upon linguistic evidence, Finland seems to have been primarily inhabited by speakers of Paleo-European languages prior to the migration of the Finno-Ugric peoples, which influenced the Sámi languages who were the first Finno-Ugric peoples to move towards Finland.
-These languages have been divided into Paleo-Laplandic languages which was spoken around Lappland, and the Lakelandic languages spoken in most of modern-day Finland.
-Many toponyms in Finland such as Inari, Saimaa, Päijänne and Imatra seem to derive from these Paleo-European languages, as their etymologies are not explainable by either Indo-European or Finno-Ugric roots.
+These languages have been divided into Paleo-Laplandic languages which were spoken around Lapland, and the Lakelandic languages spoken in most of modern-day Finland.

 In the Bronze Age, permanent all-year-round cultivation and animal husbandry spread, but the cold climate slowed the change.
 The Seima-Turbino phenomenon brought the first bronze artefacts to the region and possibly also the Finno-Ugric languages.
 Commercial contacts that had so far mostly been to Estonia started to extend to Scandinavia.
 Domestic manufacture of bronze artefacts started 1300 BC.

 In the Iron Age, population grew.
 Finland Proper was the most densely populated area.
 Commercial contacts in the Baltic Sea region grew and extended during the eighth and ninth centuries.
 Main exports from Finland were furs, slaves, castoreum, and falcons to European courts.
 Imports included silk and other fabrics, jewelry, Ulfberht swords, and, in lesser extent, glass.
 Production of iron started approximately in 500 BC.
 At the end of the ninth century, indigenous artefact culture, especially weapons and women's jewelry, had more common local features than ever before.
 This has been interpreted to be expressing common Finnish identity.

 An early form of Finnic languages spread to the Baltic Sea region approximately 1900 BC.
 Common Finnic language was spoken around Gulf of Finland 2000 years ago.
 The dialects from which the modern-day Finnish language was developed came into existence during the Iron Age.
 Contacts with the ancient Baltic and eastern Germanic peoples greatly influenced the Proto-Finnic language.
 Although distantly related, the Sámi people retained the hunter-gatherer lifestyle longer than the Finns.
 The Sámi cultural identity and the Sámi languages have survived in Lapland, the northernmost province.